Have you been sexually harmed or abused?

 Call the Stop it Now! freephone, confidential helpline on 0808 1000 900 for advice, support and information.

 Our telephone Helpline offers a confidential service for people seeking advice and support.
-This means that when contacting us you do not have to give any identifying information such as address, telephone number or last name.
+This means that when you call us you do not have to give any identifying information such as address, telephone number or last name.

-We also offer a confidential e-mail service, firstname.lastname@example.org, on which you can contact us.
-Your e-mail address will not be displayed.
-Due to high demand for this service, we are unfortunately unable to offer an immediate response to your enquiry.
-We aim to respond to all emails within 3-5 working days but if your enquiry is urgent please call the confidential Helpline 0808 1000 900.
+If you email us on email@example.com, your email address will not be displayed to preserve confidentiality.
+Please do not include your name in your email.
+Our email service is not able to offer an immediate response due to high demand.
+We aim to respond to emails within 3-5 working days.
+If your enquiry is urgent please call the confidential Helpline - 0808 1000 900.